huwrowlands/IW-Magnific-Popup/readme.txt

 == Description ==

-This simple plugin has no options (yet), install, activate and forget.
-It currently support single images in posts and pages, and gallery images using the built-in WordPress Gallery shortcode.
+This basic plugin enables the Magnific Popup image lightbox to work with single images within your posts and pages, gallery images using the built-in WordPress gallery and also WooCommerce product images.
 Images within a Gallery will have next and previous arrows.
 You can add an alt attribute to your image, to enable lightbox 'captions'.

+The plugin comes with a Settings page for you to choose options.
+All are off by default.

 Thanks to Dmitry Semenov for the original script and hard work: http://dimsemenov.com/plugins/magnific-popup/